Where to Stay in Montreal First Time: 8 Best Areas

 Stay In Quartier Des Spectacles – Latin Quarter If you want to stay at the heart of Montreal’s nightlife, you love the arts, you want to stay super close to the city center, you are visiting a student at one of Montreal’s universities.

-Best places to stay in Montreal in Latin Quarter:
+Best places to stay in Montreal in Latin Quarter for first-time visitors:

 🔍MORE HOTELS IN LATIN QUARTER